 Another crazy but super tasty thing I do is to add one or two crushed and finely chopped garlic to it right at the end.
 I would say when you put in the pasta, add some garlic if you like garlic it as much as I do.

 If you fancy you could also add 4-5 fresh chopped own grown tomatoes, this will also help with holding the potatoes in shape and not getting all mushy and if you fancy doing this add them 5 minutes after dropping the potatoes in.

 And yes some croutons added to this soup are also very, very nice or some nice crusty bread if you fancy instead of the pasta and/or potatoes but trust me and have it like this, it’s simple, it’s divine!

-Let’s just get starting as I’m pretty sure you want this recipe as soon as so….
+Let’s just get cooking, I am hungry now with all these options and I’m pretty sure you want to have this soup ready as soon as too.

 Winter warming chicken soup

 - 600 g chicken any part will work

 - 1 medium red pepper